LeedsJohn/wallet-squid/README.md

 ⚠️ **Important:** While this can be provided on the command line when needed, it is easier to set the environment variable `WALLET_SQUID_BASE_PATH`.
 For example, you could add `export WALLET_SQUID_BASE_PATH=~/notes` to your `.bashrc`.

-TODO: leave instructions for creating a function to run wallet squid.

 ### Creating Notes